oscararenas12/eye-gaze-research/README.md

 - At the end it looks good and it even get outline in red but early frames looked almost blank/unhelpful.

 `generate_fixation_images_v2.py` = 13m 7.4s
 - Preferred approach for visualization: shows all prior fixations with the current fixation emphasized.
 If the current point appears too large, adjust CURR_SIZE.

-`generate_fixation_images_v2.py` = TBD
-- Testing a cockpit image as the background for the fixation overlay.
-I may need the original high-resolution image to evaluate properly.

 Russell have nice heat map, is there value in bringing them into one with fixation points.